GoogleCloudPlatform/community/tutorials/google-kubernetes-engine-hyperparameter-search/index.md

 ---
-title: Hyperparameter Search with Google Kubernetes Engine
+title: Hyperparameter Search with Kubernetes Engine
-description: Learn how to run Scikit-Learn's SearchCV hyperparameter search on Google Kubernetes Enfine.
+description: Learn how to run Scikit-Learn's SearchCV hyperparameter search on Kubernetes Engine.
 author: dizcology
-tags: Google Kubernetes Engine, Machine Learning, Scikit-Learn
+tags: Kubernetes Engine, Machine Learning, Scikit-Learn
 date_published:
 ---
 This tutorial takes a deeper look at the [sample notebook][gke_randomized_search].
-It illustrates how to run parallelized hyperparameter search for Scikit-Learn models on [Google Kubernetes Engine][gke].
+It illustrates how to run parallelized hyperparameter search for Scikit-Learn models on [Kubernetes Engine][gke].

 ## Objectives

-1. Build a docker image with [Google Container Registry][gcr].
+1. Build a docker image with [Container Registry][gcr].
-1. Create a cluster on [Google Kubernetes Engine][gke].
+1. Create a cluster on [Kubernetes Engine][gke].
 1. Fit a [RandomizedSearchCV][randomizedsearchcv] object on the cluster.

 ## Before you begin

-Follow the links in the [Requirements section][requirements] to enable the APIs for Google Container Registry, Google Kubernetes Engine, and Google Cloud Storage.
+Follow the links in the [Requirements section][requirements] to enable the APIs for Container Registry, Kubernetes Engine, and Cloud Storage.

 Follow the steps in the [Before you start section][beforeyoustart] to install dependencies.